New Victory Theater: Operations

-To attract audiences, the theater sold tickets at relatively cheap prices (originally capped at $25); by comparison, tickets for the average Broadway plays or musicals could be four to five times as expensive.
+To attract audiences, the theater sold tickets at relatively inexpensive prices (originally capped at $25); by comparison, tickets for the average Broadway plays or musicals could be four to five times as expensive.
 The New Victory also offered annual memberships for families.
 About 900 families bought memberships in the New Victory's first season of operation, while 3,600 more families became members in its second season.

 Notable productions

+Productions are listed by the year of their first performance.
+This list only includes theatrical productions; other live shows and movies at the theater are not listed.